m-expunged/guacamole-sharp/README.md

 );
 ```

-To generate such a token, GuacamoleSharp exposes an endpoint.
+To generate such a token, guacamole-sharp exposes an endpoint.

 ```
 'HOSTNAME:PORT/guacamolesharp/token/TOKEN_ENCRYPTION_PASSWORD'